 Full leg coverings and shoes with good traction are recommended for this event.

-In the event of a serious injury or medical issue, call 911
+In the event of a serious injury or medical issue, call 911.
+For non-serious injuries, see the first-aid volunteers at the arena.

 The nearest hospital is located in the town of Wakefield, QC at 101 Burnside Rd, 20km south of the Ark.